samuel-wahinya/Havenhill-Regional-Hospital-Flu-Shot-Dashboard/README.md

 ## 3) Executive Summary

-To support preventive healthcare efforts, **St. Mercy General Hospital** initiated a project to track flu shot compliance in 2022.
-As the **Data Analyst**, I developed a dashboard to uncover trends in seasonal flu vaccination across key demographics.

 This report empowers hospital leadership to make data-informed decisions for improving outreach and achieving public health targets.

 ### 🖼️ Dashboard Snapshot